twisted/pydoctor/docs/source/quickstart.rst

 Return codes
 ------------

+Pydoctor is a pretty verbose tool by default.
+It’s quite unlikely that you get a zero exit code on the first run.
+But don’t worry, pydoctor should have produced useful HTML pages no matter your project design or docstrings.

+Exit codes includes:
 - ``0``: All docstrings are well formatted (warnings may be printed).
 - ``1``: Pydoctor crashed with traceback (default Python behaviour).
 - ``2``: Some docstrings are mal formatted.